Neon Adejo

-Neon Adejo Yunisa, (born October 24) better known by the stage name Neon Adejo is a Nigerian gospel singer, songwriter and worship leader well known for the hit song "Eze Ebube".
+Neon Adejo Yunisa (born October 24), better known by the stage name Neon Adejo, is a Nigerian gospel singer, songwriter and worship leader well known for the hit songs "Eze Ebube" and "Breathe Upon Me".
+He is also the CEO of Kairos House Ltd.

 Biography

 Neon Adejo is a Nigerian gospel singer, songwriter, and worship leader known for his soulful voice and inspiring music that blends contemporary sounds with deep spiritual themes.